RTEMS/rtems-docs/c_user/message_manager.rst

 ``RTEMS_INVALID_SIZE`` - invalid message size
 ``RTEMS_INVALID_ADDRESS`` - ``buffer`` is NULL
 ``RTEMS_UNSATISFIED`` - out of message buffers
-``RTEMS_TOO_MANY`` - queue’s limit has been reached
+``RTEMS_TOO_MANY`` - queue's limit has been reached

 **DESCRIPTION:**

 This directive sends the message buffer of size bytes in length to the queue specified by id.
-If a task is waiting at the queue, then the message is copied to the waiting task’s buffer and the task is unblocked.
-If no tasks are waiting at the queue, then the message is copied to a message buffer which is obtained from this message queue’s message buffer pool.
+If a task is waiting at the queue, then the message is copied to the waiting task's buffer and the task is unblocked.
+If no tasks are waiting at the queue, then the message is copied to a message buffer which is obtained from this message queue's message buffer pool.
 The message buffer is then placed at the rear of the queue.

 **NOTES:**